 Probably the most important information we secured from these stations was that entirely unrelated to the nature of their activity.
-It was noted that the movements of energy meteorological stations furnished highly important information as to his intentions.
+It was noted that the movements of enemy meteorological stations furnished highly important information as to his intentions.
 A general withdrawal, for example, was often preceded by a movement of his meteorological stations further back.
 Indeed, in the later days, when information was very hard to get, a most fruitful source was in that furnished by the apparently innocent movements of the enemy's meteorological stations.

-The codes were studied by Sand It.
-John A. Grahamy, Infantry, with good results.
+The codes were studied by Sound St. John A. Graham, Infantry, with good results.